Badly Giving Blood

 After I woke up the second time, they were making me drink Powerade and eat Chex Mix, just so I'd have something in my system.
 Chocolate Slim Fast, red Powerade and salty Chex Mix probably isn't the best combination for a nervous stomach.

-I was laughing and chatting after that.
-The students who are giving blood too are in the class I've been subbing in all week.
+I was laughing and chatting after that, for a little while.
+The students who are nearby giving blood are in the class I've been subbing in all week.
 They made fun of me a bit since I completely traumatized them as they were about to give blood!

 Then they took my blood pressure again...

-I felt a sudden rush of heat and told the employees, "I feel really hot."
+I felt a sudden rush of heat and told them, "I feel really hot."